hellosultan/E-Commerce-Sales-Analysis/README.md

 	•	Extend KPIs (Customer Lifetime Value, Profit Margins, etc.)
 	•	Enable SQL database integration for live data
 	•	Add forecasting models (predictive analytics with Prophet/ARIMA)

+⸻

+🔒 Data Privacy
+- All uploaded CSV files are processed **only in memory**.
+- No data is stored, logged, or shared outside the app session.
+- Once you close or refresh the app, your uploaded data is no longer available.

+This ensures that your data remains private and secure while using the demo.